sh1d0wg1m3r/bruteforcing-java-exams/README.md

 - An explanation of the approach used

 All questions incorporate key Java concepts like collections, exception handling, user input, and control flow - the stuff that shows up on exams.
+And 1000 iterations of that ( will add more as I plan to hit 10k )

 ## Setting It Up